Courtney8606/Project-Acebook-Go-React/README.md

-# Acebook README
+# Acebook

-## Project Overview

 Acebook is a social media platform designed to allow users to post, comment and like each others posts.
 The project aims to provide users with a platform for sharing content and engaging with others.

+This was a unique opportunity at this stage of learning to collaborate within a multi-language team, using Javascript and React.js on the frontend and Go on the backend.
+This provided a new challenge learning to integrate completely disparate front and back end technologies.
+It also allowed me a concentrated learning experience on the frontend, delving more deeply and honing skills within UI development.

 ### Technologies Used

+- **Frontend**: JavaScript and React.js are used to develop the frontend components and user interface of Acebook.
+React.js is a popular JavaScript library for building user interfaces, known for its component-based architecture and reusability.

 - **Backend**: Go (Golang) is used to implement the backend functionality of Acebook.
 Go is a statically typed, compiled programming language known for its simplicity and efficiency.

-- **Frontend**: JavaScript and React.js are used to develop the frontend components and user interface of Acebook.
-React.js is a popular JavaScript library for building user interfaces, known for its component-based architecture and reusability.

 ### Key Features